Pothos Plants Are the Easiest Thing You’ll Ever Grow and Here’s How to Style Them Beautifully

 Moss Tower

-So roots attach easily.
-As new growth appears, tie stems loosely until the plant learns to climb on its own.
+Keep the pole slightly damp so the roots can grab hold easily.
+Tie new growth loosely to the pole until the plant learns to climb on its own.

 Cabinet Spill

-Where light reaches from the side.
-Place the pot slightly back so vines fall forward instead of pressing against the wall.
+Position the pot slightly back from the edge so vines fall forward instead of pressing against the wall behind the cabinet.

 Layered Shelves